SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 ##### Digital ULP GPIOs

 The SoC GPIOs configured for ULP Peripheral functionality (ULPPERH_ON_SOC_GPIO_0 to ULPPERH_ON_SOC_GPIO_11) are available only in the normal mode of operation (Power-states 4 and 3).
-For a description of power-states,For a description of power states, see the **SiWx917 Reference Manual** (contact [sales](https://www.silabs.com/about-us/contact-sales) for access).
+For a description of power-states, see the **SiWx917 Reference Manual** (contact [sales](https://www.silabs.com/about-us/contact-sales) for access).

 Each of these GPIO pin functions is controlled by the Special Function ULP register mentioned in **ULP GPIO's** section of the **SiWx917 Reference Manual** (contact [sales](https://www.silabs.com/about-us/contact-sales) for access).

-> **Note:** These Digital functions are only available in normal mode of operation PS3 and PS4.
-For more details refer to powersave app note
+> **Note:** These digital functions are only available in normal mode of operation PS3 and PS4.
+For more details, refer to powersave app note.

 | PIN | ULP_GPIO | ULP_GPIO Mode 0 | ULP_GPIO Mode 1 | ULP_GPIO Mode 2 | ULP_GPIO Mode 3 | ULP_GPIO Mode 4 | ULP_GPIO Mode 5 | ULP_GPIO Mode 6 | ULP_GPIO Mode 7 | ULP_GPIO Mode 8 | ULP_GPIO Mode 9 | ULP_GPIO Mode 10 | ULP_GPIO Mode 11 |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |